by Melissa Garcia

 I married a Christian man, but I married into a Muslim family.
 Our values and beliefs cut to the core of who we are.
 Cultural differences run deep, even within our pluralistic society.
 For example, Muslims and Christians both value marriage and family.
 However, we differ in purpose, structure, and attributes which we associate with “traditional.”
 The Qur’an upholds both abuse and polygamy.
 Even if your romantic interest rejects such actions, are you willing to bear children (e.g., a daughter) into the religion?
 Are you willing to sacrificially care for his parents as they age, as is expected?
 What about when your potential husband faces his own abuse or dysfunction from his upbringing?

-The allure of a foreign or minority husband might be exhilarating.
-Your relationship might also frighten your closest friends and families.
+The allure of a foreign husband might be exhilarating.
+Your relationship with someone outside of the Christian faith might also frighten your closest friends and families.
 Proverbs 15:22 says, “Plans fail for lack of counsel, but with many advisers they succeed.”
 I encourage you to hear your confidants’ concerns.
 They may be valid, as they were for this couple who lost their daughter to Islam (part 1, part 2).

 ©Crescent Project 2017